What Behaviors Do We Inherit Via Genes?

 Apart from these scientific findings, researchers were impressed by many obvious similarities between twins when they were reunited for the first time after being separated from birth.
-Many of the pairs dressed similarly, or had the same haircut, or glasses.
+Many of the pairs dressed similarly or had the same haircut, or glasses.
 They described remarkable similarities in hobbies and interests.
-One pair reported that they were the only ones in their neighborhood to construct a circular bench around a tree in their back yard.
+One pair reported that they were the only ones in their neighborhood to construct a circular bench around a tree in their backyard.

 Striking as such stories are, they remain mere anecdotes and have no scientific value.
-The main problem is that there is a confirmation bias.
+The main problem is that there is confirmation bias.
 If a pair of twins is wearing the same baseball hat, we tend to interpret this as a wonderful example of genetic control over the minutiae of behavior.
-If a pair shows up wearing different hats, however, we ignore that difference but instead register some similarity such as both twins wearing a black shirt.
+If a pair shows up wearing different hats, however, we ignore that difference but instead register some similarities such as both twins wearing a black shirt.

 Identical twins separated at birth have some striking differences.
 If one twin is schizophrenic, there is no more than a coin-toss chance that the other is diagnosed with the same mental disorder.
 This is striking given that schizophrenia is believed to have a basis in brain biology.
 (The same is true of political affiliation).

 We must also recognize that identical twins are a special case whose relevance to the behavior of ordinary people is disputable.
 The problem is that many characteristics are affected by multiple genes.
 If there are six genes involved, identical twins will be the same because they have all six genes.
-Yet, taken separately, each of those genes might have no detectable effect on the trait of interest if studied in the general population.
+Yet, taken separately, each of those genes might not have a detectable effect on the trait of interest if studied in the general population.

 This wrinkle (known as epistasis) may help explain why it is so difficult to establish a biochemical chain of causation between specific genes and complex human behaviors, although researchers have made heroic efforts to account for various traits, such as sensation seeking as a function of dopamine receptors, and have investigated various candidate genes to account for criminal violence.